-A cumulative overall grade point average of 2.5 is required for progression to 300 and 400-level classes in Speech-Language Pathology.
-In addition, a grade of C is required in each Speech-Language Pathology course including those at the 200-level prior to progression in the program.
-A course in Speech-Language Pathology may be repeated only once.
-If a student does not obtain a grade of C or better in a course when it is repeated, the student may not progress in the program.
+A cumulative grade point average of 2.75 is required for progression to 300 and 400-level classes in Speech-Language Pathology.
+In addition, a grade of at least a C is required in each Speech-Language Pathology course.
+In the event a student earns a grade lower than a C in any class which is a prerequisite for another class, he/she will be unable to enroll in the higher level class.
+A course in speechlanguage pathology may be repeated only once.
+If a student does not earn a grade of C or better in the course when it is repeated, the student may not progress in the program.
+Only two speech-language pathology course may be repeated.